Seven Ways to Release the Camera Shutter

 - You can take selfies or group photos without holding the iPhone and the restriction of your arm length.

-4. Press and Hold the Shutter – When the shutter button is pressed and held, the iPhone takes a burst of photos.
+4b.
+Press and Hold the Shutter – Burst On older iPhones, when the shutter button is pressed and held, the iPhone takes a burst of photos.
 Recent versions of the iPhone will take around 10 photos per second.
 You will see a counter indicating the number of photos you have taken.

 Burst photos will give you a collection of photos that work great for capturing live action where you want to capture one good image from a moving subject.
 Or consider using bursts for group photos where you want to get everyone with their eyes open.
 See How to View and Manage Burst Photos below for information on viewing burst collections.